-In accordance with Board policy, Reserve Banks remit excess earnings, after providing for dividends and the amount necessary to equate surplus with capital paid-in, to the U.S. Treasury as earnings remittances to Treasury.
+In accordance with Board policy, Reserve Banks remit excess earnings, after providing for dividends and the amount necessary to equate surplus with capital paid-in, to the U.S. Treasury as earnings remittances to the Treasury.
 The following table presents the distribution of the Bank's comprehensive income in accordance with the Board's policy for the years ended December 31 (in millions):

-2013 2012
+2014 2013

-Dividends on capital stock \$ 345 \$ 332
+Dividends on capital stock \$ 355 \$ 345

-Transfer (from) to surplus-amount required to equate surplus with capital paid-in (10) 182
+Transfer to (from) surplus-amount required to equate surplus with capital paid-in 821 (10)

-Earnings remittances to Treasury 4,496 6,414
+Earnings remittances to the Treasury 3,974 4,496

-Total distribution \$ 4,831 \$ 6,928
+Total distribution \$ 5,150 \$ 4,831